-P1 Personal Utility
+P1 Personal Utility (3% Approach)

 Flight Simulator, by Laurel Schwulst and Soft

 While the tensions between utility and luxury (or frivolity?) are apparent in social media, how do we consider the functional apps we use everyday?
-Does Google/Kakao/Naver maps tracking and analyazing our movement to improve their products complicate the traditional understanding of a map as simply a navigation tool?
-Should we be compensated for using our apps instead rather than paying for them?
-And how do the profit motives of the companies behind these tools comprimise or manipulate our experiences?
-Furthermore, how do notions of scale, accessibility, and wide appeal, which undoubdetly offer benefits in many ways, create products that are generic or otherwise impersonal?
+Does Google/Kakao/Naver maps tracking and analyzing our movement to improve their products complicate the traditional understanding of a map as simply a navigation tool?
+Should we be compensated for using our apps instead of paying for them?
+Especially in the age of generative AIs, when it seems all of our public (and private) data, as well as most copyrighted creative works, have been used as training data without our consent.

 In this project we will explore what we consider digital "utilities", and how freed from practical constraints, we can make them more personal.
 To do this we will architect, design, and prototype a "Personal Utility" that is based on your own interest, experience, and/or goals.
-The outcomes are open-ended – and could range from a messenger service, to recipe website, weather application.
-And can be designed for any screen – from a phone, to website, to smartwatch, to digital picture frame.
-However, the application proposal needs to be specific and unique.

 Learning Outcomes